Pesto Caprese Pizza made with a simple dough that’s ready to bake in just 10-minutes, making pizza night the easiest night of the week!

-- To make the pizza dough, combine 1 cup flour, undissolved yeast, sugar and salt in a large bowl.
+- To make the pizza dough, combine 1 cup flour, undissolved yeast, salt and sugar in a large bowl.
 Add very warm water and oil; mix until well blended, about 1 minute.
 Gradually add enough remaining flour to make a soft dough.
 Dough should form a ball and will be slightly sticky.
-Knead** on a floured surface, adding additional flour if necessary, until smooth and elastic, about 4 minutes.
+Knead on a floured surface, adding additional flour if necessary, until smooth and elastic, about 4 minutes.
 Let dough rest at this point for 10 minutes.

 - While dough is resting, slice or half tomatoes, and tear cheese and basil.
 Set aside.